kivy/kivy/doc/sources/installation/installation-windows.rst

 #.
 Right click on the Python file (.py file extension) in the file manager.
 #.
 From the context menu that appears, select *Open With*
 #.
-Browse your hard disk drive and find the file ``python.exe`` that you want
+Browse your hard disk drive and find the ``python.exe`` file that you want
-   to use (e.g. the virtual environment).
+   to use (e.g. in the the virtual environment).
 Select it.
 #.
 Select "Always open the file with..." if you don't want to repeat this
    procedure every time you double click a .py file.
 #.
 You are done.
 Open the file.